 This financial plan software shows both a current snapshot, and a long-term forecast of assets, liabilities, and net worth.
 It does everything you want, and most everything other net worth software does.

-You can also use Excel's built-in Goal Seek function to perform any "What If" scenario that other net worth software can do, plus dozens more they can't.
+You can also use Excel's built-in Goal Seek function to perform any "What If" scenario.

 First, the Net Worth Calculator